The Best Restaurants in Jersey City

 Porta

 There’s no shortage of great pizza in Jersey City.
 Chow down on classic Neapolitan pies at Porta, a bustling, three-story restaurant with a popular rooftop bar.
-Much like its Asbury Park location, Porta offers more than just pizza, including arancini, salads, roasted vegetables, pastas, and mozzarella and ricotta that are made fresh daily.
-Both locations made NJM’s Best Pizza in New Jersey list in 2021. —SV
+Much like its Asbury Park location, Porta offers more than just pizza, including arancini, salads, roasted vegetables, pastas, mozzarella and ricotta that are made fresh daily.
+Both locations made NJM’s roundup of the best pizza in New Jersey. —SV

 135 Newark Avenue, 201-544-5199